Here’s how we’ve helped them and how we can help you too.

 Online sites such as Zoopla or Rightmove can help you find estate agents in the area you’re buying, take note of the details and be sure to register with them.

 Once you’re in touch with a few local estate agents, they’ll be able to provide you with a more personalised service and look for properties that fit your criteria (which may not be online yet).

 Generally, buying a flat or a house doesn’t affect your mortgage.
-However, many flats are leasehold properties which does affect your mortgage (see right).
+However, many flats are leasehold properties which does affect your mortgage (see below).